 Health Disparities and Health Equity

-The New England ATTC has maintained a major focus on health disparities and health equity through an array of training and TA offerings, participation in national workgroups, dissemination of blogs, and recently, a strategic discussion session with regional stakeholders at our Advisory Board Meeting.
+The New England ATTC has maintained a major focus on health disparities and health equity through an array of training and TA offerings, participation in national workgroups, and dissemination of blogs.

 On March 4, 2021, the New England ATTC presented a virtual training event entitled “The Impact of Racism and Violence on Communities” in partnership with the Substance Use Mental Health Leadership Council in Rhode Island.
 This workshop addressed issues of racism and violence, and how these issues impact work with people with substance use disorders.
 By the end of the workshop, participants were able to: a) identify the types of violence and trauma related issues that have impacted minority communities, b) analyze historical and systemic forms of racism, and c) discuss the concept of violence as a public health issue.

 The New England ATTC hosted a training with subject matter expert Haner Hernandez on "Social Determinants of Health: Impacts on Disparities, Discriminatory Practices and the Need to Develop and Deliver Services Grounded in Equity" for The Substance Use and Mental Health Leadership Council of Rhode Island on March 4th.
 This workshop introduced participants to how social determinants of health contribute to disparities and marginalization in the US.